 Consult your friends or colleagues in similar fields.
 Ask whom they’ve used in the past, and who they’d recommend.
 A good recruitment firm will generally source at least a third of its new clients / candidates via word of mouth from satisfied customers, so this is one of the quickest and most effective ways of finding a great agency.

 If you can’t ask anyone else for his or her opinion, or if you’re worried your friend’s head has been turned by the promise of a golf shop gift certificate, you will need to do your own research.

 To start, look for a recruitment company that specializes in the area you work in.
 This might sound obvious, but many agencies do a little bit of everything, and you need to find a recruitment firm that's an expert in your field.
-Take a look in the trade press for firms advertising or commenting on industry issues, or look online - on, say, Google - for the areas you wish to work in.
+Take a look in the trade press for firms advertising or commenting on industry issues, or look online for the areas you wish to work in.
 It’s generally best to use an agency that has the capability to find both temporary and permanent jobs, as it gives you greater flexibility in your job search.
 Some agencies still only do one or the other.

 Check the Websites